stashed/docs/docs/guides/latest/auto-backup/workload.md

 >For StatfulSet, Stash takes backup from every replica.
 Since we are using a StatefulSet with 3 replicas and we are taking backup of 2 directories, total 6 snapshots have been created for this BackupSession.

-If we navigate to `stash-backup/demo/statefulset/sts-demo` directory of our GCS bucket, we will see that the snapshot been stored there.
+If we navigate to `stash-backup/demo/statefulset/sts-demo` directory of our GCS bucket, we are going to see that the snapshot been stored there.

 <figure align="center">
   <img alt="Backup data of `sts-demo` StatefulSet in GCS backend" src="/docs/images/guides/latest/auto-backup/statefulset_repo.png">